-A lot of people often require quite a large projection for sun protection but don’t have the same width available at which point you can look at the retractable awnings with crossover arms (stretch awnings) which will project further than their width.
-The retractable fabric pergolas by Weinor and Markilux also can achieve this as they don’t use hinged arms in these systems and will project out to a maximum of 6 metres!
+A lot of people often require quite a large projection for sun protection but don’t have the same width available, at which point you can look at the retractable awnings with crossover arms (stretch awnings) which will project further than their width.
+The retractable fabric pergolas by Weinor and Markilux also can achieve this as they don’t use hinged arms in these systems, and will project out to a maximum of 6 metres!

 Question Nine: Any specific colours required for either the cassette and framework or the fabric cover?

 It is possible to get almost any colour from the RAL chart references at extra cost.
-Weinor manufacture their awnings and other outdoor systems with a standard offering of 47 finished colours including some metallic and tougher paint finishes at no extra cost.
+For instance, Weinor manufacture their awnings and other outdoor systems with a standard offering of 47 finished colours including some metallic and tougher paint finishes at no extra cost.